 You should already have made a good start with packing.
 Once you’ve secured your buyer it’s time to add to the collection in your self storage room.

-You could organise the remaining packing by category, or by room.
+You could organize the remaining packing by category, or by room.
 If you’re doing all your own packing and moving, it’s important to make an early start if you want to reduce the stress.

 Day by day, go through the house and pack up as much as you can live without.
 Make sure you’ve got plenty of boxes, packing materials and tape, along with labels or markers.
 Clear labelling cuts down on the stress at your new house when you don’t have to hunt too far for the kettle and mugs for a cup of tea.